nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 3.13.A01) Wired communication

-- • Developing and unifying the national communication network under a national

-- strategy that facilitates infrastructure sharing and allows the seamless transfer of

-- subscriber numbers (telephone number)between service providers.

-- • The Urban council to hold responsibility and carry out operations in the access

-- network from the service provider to receiver.

-- • Increasing the public internet access points.

-- • Building a centralized backbone network with the transmission network of the

-- electricity board, to expand the communication facilities for rural areas.

-- • Integrating the civic registration and the receiver data system of telephone

-- companies.

-- • Establishing the infrastructure for an e-government system and centralizing all

-- services into a unified platform.

 ##### 3.13.A02) Wireless communication

-- • Priority for technology with high efficiency in the frequency range such as 5G

-- and LTE+

-- • Gradually removing the use of old technology such as 3G and CDMA, and using

 ##### 3.13.A03) G for emergency services

 ##### 3.13.A04) Guard bands

-- • Amending the frequency ranges given to service providers, providing a continuous

-- frequency range, and limiting guard bands

 ##### 3.13.A05) Promoting public Wi-Fi and wired connections

-- • Establishing wi-fi in public places, including schools, universities, libraries,

-- educational institutes, gardens, and government offices, providing internet access

-- at a reasonable rate with free access for IOT with all essential services

 ##### 3.13.A06) Public procedures for the electronic communication industry

-- • Providing goals for electronic communication service providers to make their

-- networks accessible to all public

-- • Free access to essential services such as emergency services, governmental

-- services, public security services, health services, and education

-- • Developing the infrastructure in rural areas, areas with limited coverage, and

-- public places

-- • Free access for all citizens for IOT tools with educational programs, online

-- educational programs, and other educational tools such as documents and

-- e-libraries

-- • Infrastructure to promote IOT applications in all fields

-- • A regulatory mechanism to regulate the exchange of infrastructure among

-- companies, communication qualities and prices

 ##### 3.13.A07) Broadcasting industry

-- • Turning broadcasting networks into digital, absorbing the latest technology and

-- providing services related to the public

-- • A regulatory body for the transmission industry under the CRC-SL

-- • Integrating state-owned radio and television institutes into a consolidated single

-- institute/company in a way that their identities are protected

-- • Operating the National Channel (CH-01) and Nethra Channel (CH-02) within

-- the Public Services Broadcast (PSB) domains, while transitioning Channel EYE

-- (CH-03) to the commercial domain.

-- • Implementing SLBC local service and Tamil service as PSB Domains, and

-- maintaining other channels as commercial channels

-- • Allocating annual budget for mass communication in each ministry to the

-- institutions maintained as PSB.

-- • Improving and promoting the necessary technical infrastructure to broadcast

-- programs that include entertainment and education.

-- • Identifying the terrestrial TV network as the efficient medium for educational

-- services and developing the required technical infrastructure.

-- • Acting competitively in the international outside broadcasting industry as an

-- external broadcasting engineering institute which covers and transmits external

-- broadcastings of international ceremonies and competitions which are connected

-- to sports, entertainment, and tourist industry in this region.

 ##### 3.13.A08) Cinema and entertainment industry

-- • Mandating 2K as the minimum quality standard for digital cinema projection.

-- • Establishing a regulatory body for the cinema, entertainment, digital, and new

-- media industries.

-- • Creating state-of-the-art studios and post-production facilities, promoting

-- private sector investment in advanced technology and imported equipment

-- through tax incentives and other forms of support.

-- • Introducing new regulations for the facility service for foreign film companies

-- and industries related to foreign film production, with a centralized office to

-- oversee and coordinate all activities, including registration.

-- • Promoting investments in IoT applications such as OTT and VOD services, as

-- well as in the entertainment, digital, and new media industries.

 ### 3.14) A productive land management system - Integrated control plan